AhlamAlefishat-401-advanced-javascript/data-structures-and-algorithms/code-challenges/Data-Structures/linkedList/README.md

 - - includes() method to see if a specific value in the linked list
 - - toString() method to return string representing all the values in the Linked List formatted as:
 "{ a } -> { b } -> { c } -> NULL"
+- - Write a method for the Linked List class which takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.

 ## Approach & Efficiency
 - *The approach*